Becoming a Trustee

 Role of a school Trustee

-To contribute to the work of the Trustee body in ensuring high standards of achievement for all children and young people in the school by:
+To contribute to the work of the Trustee Board in ensuring high standards of achievement for all children and young people in the school by:

 - setting the school’s vision, ethos and strategic direction;